 Your course faculty hope that the course benefits your practice.
 Together, we can fulfill our privilege of providing improved intrapartum care.

-The Society gratefully acknowledges the generous support of:
+The Society gratefully acknowledges the generous in kind support of: